-The Master of Arts/Master of Science in Environmental Practice program consists of 30 credits which, in most cases, will equate to 10 courses.
+The Master of Science in Environmental Practice program consists of 30 credits which, in most cases, will equate to 10 courses.
 The program is designed to be completed within three years.
 Each course is delivered entirely online through innovative use of web-based technologies.
 Participants will draw upon web resources as well as more traditional print media.

 Designed for the working professional, the program content reflects the defined needs of the environmental profession and is closely related to supporting the National Occupational Standards established for professional certification as environmental practitioners in Canada.